a-kramer/RPN-derivative/README.md

 This will never become a scripting language like `dc`, with registers and user defined macros (or other things that are too hard for me to implement).

+Conversion back into infix notation writes too many parentheses.
+This is probably fine.

 ## Documentation